Apply or nominate a teacher for the 2016 award today!

 Do you have a creative approach to teaching history?
 We want to hear from you!

-Start your application today.
-Deadline for completed submissions is May 20, 2014.
+Don't miss out on this once-in-a-lifetime opportunity!
+Start your application today!
+Deadline for completed submissions is April 1, 2016.

 If you would like to nominate a teacher for the award, simply complete the online nomination form.

 A teacher at the Collège Notre-Dame de Sherbrooke, Mr. Yoland Bouchard has based his innovative pedagogy on a deep-seated desire to understand his students and to instill in them the essential historical knowledge and skills for understanding Canada's history.
 His musical approach – whereby the student discovers and analyzes songs in their respective historical contexts – allows adolescents to connect with their age-specific fields of interest.

 As part of a lesson called Shifting Commitments: Safety, Security and Sacrifice in a Changing World, Mr. Brumwell’s students use game technology to travel back to their high school during the Second World War.
 Learners are presented with primary source artifacts triggered through Global Positioning Systems (GPS) and Quick Response (QR) codes on their mobile devices.

 Ms. Janzen’s students completed significant primary source research at local and provincial archives in order to investigate the lives of various people throughout Manitoba’s history.
 After gathering and interpreting their research, students then collaborated with a local playwright, Debbie Patterson, to create a play called Shadows of Manitoba’s Past.

 In Ms. Sadowsky’s classroom, her Native Studies class begins with one simple question: “Who is a Treaty person?”
 From this question, the entire course unveils as students relive Canadian history as part of a semester-long simulation.